 Keywords: STEARDA, STEARDA supplier, Endogenous, lipid, active, vivo, Enhances, effects, endovanilloids, TRPV1, receptors, inhibitors, inhibits, 5-lipoxygenase, Vanillioid, Receptors, VR1, TRPV, TRP, Channels, Transient, Receptor, Potential, Lipoxygenase, Oxidase, Oxygenases, Oxidases, 5-LOX, N-Stearoyldopamine, 2204, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for STEARDA include:

 Arensdorf (2017) Sonic Hedgehog activates phospholipase A2 to enhance Smoothened ciliary translocation.
 Cell Rep 19 2074 PMID: 28591579

 Do you know of a great paper that uses STEARDA from Tocris?
-If so please let us know.
+Please let us know.